johnwargo/johnwargo-static-11ty/src/posts/2011/mobilizing-domino-data-using-rest-part-1.md

 tags: post
 ---

-The first part of a series on mobilizing IBM Lotus Domino data for mobile platforms that don’t directly support XML-based Web Services (like Android and the iPhone).
+The first part of a series on mobilizing IBM Lotus Domino data for mobile platforms that don't directly support XML-based Web Services (like Android and the iPhone).

 ## Introduction